shbatm/MMM-KeyBindings/README.md

 |`CurrentMode`  | The current "Mode" or "Focus".
 "DEFAULT" is the default mode.
 Your module should check the mode and respond appropriately.
 See Changing Modes below.
 |`KeyCode`      | The plain text name of the key that was pressed.
 Remote control keys are normalized to the Standard Keyboard Enumeration where possible.
 |`KeyState`     | The type of key press.
 Options are:<br />`KEY_PRESSED` - a normal key press.<br />`KEY_LONGPRESSED` - a long key press.<br />`KEY_UP` or `keyup` - key released*<br />`KEY_DOWN` or `keydown` - key pressed* down<br />`KEY_HOLD` - a key being held*<br />* Raw Mode Only
-|`Sender`       | The sender either "SERVER" if sent by evdev or a keyboard connected to the server running the mirror; otherwise it passes the hostname and port used to view the mirror.
+|`Sender`       | The sender either "SERVER" if sent by evdev or a keyboard connected to the server running the mirror; otherwise "LOCAL".

 ### Changing Focus
 A module can request focus or a "Mode" change one of two ways: